 "About the same" for me means chronic diarrhea.

-With one exception.
+With 1 exception.
 When I get my Remicade infusion, I find 24 hours of deviation from this starting point.
-I usually have one or two bowel movements the day after my infusion, and they’re usually much firmer than normal and sometimes even solid.
+I usually have 1 or 2 bowel movements the day after my infusion, and they're usually much firmer than normal and sometimes even solid.
 Every single time I report this update to my husband because I find it both surprising and noteworthy.